inspire-eu-validation/download-service/A.04.TGR4.conformtoOpenSearch1.1.md

 # Conform to the OpenSearch specification

+**Purpose**:

-**Purpose**: the referenced OpenSearch Description must conform to the OpenSearch 1.1 specification
+The referenced OpenSearch Description must conform to the OpenSearch 1.1 specification

 **Test method**